ErabliereApi/MLApp1/README.md

 ## Setup the data source

 This app analyse images from DAT file on a hard drive mount on V:.
-Those DAT file was saved there by a Smoonet camera system so the folder structure and the file name is as store by the camera recorder.
+Those DAT file was saved there by a Smonet camera system so the folder structure and the file name is as store by the camera recorder.